Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Houston Stats and Trends

-- Houston has played 10 games, with six wins against the spread.

-- The Cougars have covered the spread twice this season when favored by 8.5 points or more (in five chances).
+- The Cougars have been favored by 8.5 points or more five times this season and have covered the spread in two of them.

-- Houston's games this year have hit the over on six of 10 set point totals (60%).
+- Houston's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

 - Houston is 6-2 against the spread and 8-0 overall in games when it puts up more than 29.2 points.

-- Houston is 4-1 against the spread and 5-0 overall when the team piles up over 410.3 yards.
+- When Houston churns out over 410.3 yards, the team is 4-1 against the spread and 5-0 overall.

 - This year, the Cougars have eight turnovers, one fewer than the Tigers have takeaways (9).